US operation targets IS leader Baghdadi: reports | DW | 27.10.2019

 It's unclear how or why Baghdadi would be in such a hostile environment.
 Regional and US intelligence officials have long believed he was located in eastern Syria near the border of Iraq.

-Baghdadi is believed to have last issued a statement in September, when he called on followers to to free tens of thousands of jihadis and family members from prison and detention camps controlled by the Kurdish-led Syrian Democratic Forces in northeastern Syria.
+Baghdadi was purported to have last issued a statement in September, when he called on followers to to free tens of thousands of jihadis and family members from prison and detention camps controlled by the Kurdish-led Syrian Democratic Forces (SDF) in northeastern Syria.

+Baghdadi has not been seen in public since an appearance at the Grand al-Nuri Mosque in Mosul in 2014, when he proclaimed himself the leader of the "IS caliphate."
+At its height, the group controlled larges swaths of territory and millions of people in Syria and Iraq until Iraqi forces and the US-backed SDF vanquished the territorial caliphate.

 More to come ....